thruthesky/easy_packages/easy_setting/README.md

 # Easy settings

-- `easy_setting` package provides an easy and nice UI/UX and the logic to manage user's settings in Firestore.
+- `easy_setting` package provides an easy and nice UI/UX with the logic to manage the settings in Firestore.
-- It can handle any kinds of settings.
+- It can handle any kinds of settings including but not limited to app settings, user settings.

+- Each setting is a Firestore document.

+- The document id of the setting's document must be unique for the setting.

 ## How to use

 - To display and update a value, see the code below.